The Restoration of Western Orthodoxy

 This Orthodox Church of the Gauls, which by its history is so ancient, and yet so young in its recent resurgence is, for the moment, made up of small parish communities mainly in the French-speaking world but open to those from elsewhere, and offers to those westerners who so desire the chance to live out in this world Christ’s message, which is still relevant, in the quest for love and depth, unity and diversity, while sharing Christianity’s original vision for the world and for humankind, in order to respond to the great challenges of our post-modern civilisation.

 While sharing the same Faith, but rejecting what is often the authoritarian and conservative culture of many of the Orthodox churches as we know them, we wish to establish relations of love and respect, of collaboration and solidarity among ourselves and with others, grounded in the Apostolic witness.

 Admittedly, we are at present just a small minority.
 Nevertheless this minority should be a real spiritual force, and that depends on each one of us.
 "The grain of mustard seed is the smallest of all seeds” says the Gospel (Matthew 13: 32).
 But the Gospel adds that the grain of mustard seed can become a tree where the birds of the air come and make their nests in its branches.
 Does God wish to make our grain of mustard seed grow?
 We do not know.
 What we do know is that we must strive to make ourselves more worthy of such growth, seeking the Kingdom of God in humility and charity.

-This is our story, and we invite you to you join us and make it your own.
+This is our story, and we invite you to join us and make it your own.